Floorp-Projects/Floorp/layout/docs/LayoutOverview.md

 Frames are allocated within an arena owned by the `PresShell`.
-Each frame is owned by its parent, created in `nsCSSFrameConstructor` and destroyed via `nsIFrame::Destory()`.
+Each frame is owned by its parent, created in `nsCSSFrameConstructor` and destroyed via `nsIFrame::Destroy()`.
 Frames are not reference counted, and code must not hold on to pointers to frames.
-To mitigate potential security bugs when pointers to destroyed frames, we use [frame poisoning](http://robert.ocallahan.org/2010/10/mitigating-dangling-pointer-bugs-using_15.html), which takes two parts.
+To mitigate potential security bugs when pointers to destroyed frames are accessed, we use [frame poisoning](http://robert.ocallahan.org/2010/10/mitigating-dangling-pointer-bugs-using_15.html), which takes two parts.
 When a frame is destroyed other than at the end of life of the presentation, we fill its memory with a pattern